 Unfortunately, catastrophic injuries are different.
-These injuries change lives, causing victims permanent disability and medical conditions that last a lifetime.
+These injuries change lives, causing victims permanent disabilities and medical conditions that last a lifetime.

 Catastrophic injuries include:

 This list doesn’t include every catastrophic injury.
-Our Charlotte lawyers can review your case to determine whether your injury qualifies for a catastrophic injury claim or lawsuit.
+Our Charlotte personal injury lawyers can review your case to determine whether your injury qualifies for a catastrophic injury claim or lawsuit.

-Any serious accident can cause a catastrophic injury, but some accidents are more likely to cause them.
+Any serious accident can cause a catastrophic injury, but some accidents carry a higher likelihood of causing such severe harm.
 The most common causes of catastrophic injuries include:

-Even simple mistakes can create dangers that put the safety of other people at risk.
+Even simple mistakes can create dangers that risk other people’s safety.
 Drivers who take their eyes off the road to check their phones and veer into oncoming traffic can crash head-on into other vehicles.
 Collisions like these can lead to catastrophic injuries and even fatalities.

 Catastrophic injuries cause a great deal of pain to both the victims and their families.
 They require extensive medical treatment, often including surgery and long-term physical therapy.
 Permanent disabilities need lifelong medical care, meaning thousands of dollars in medical bills.

 If someone else caused your injury, you shouldn’t have to pay for it yourself.
-Our attorneys at DeMayo Law Offices can help make sure you get what you’re owed.
+Our attorneys at DeMayo Law Offices can help ensure you get what you’re owed.